pgilad/grunt-jade-usemin/README.md

 This gives you the power to change the paths according to different working environments.

 #### Uglify (will be deprecated in version 0.6.0 - old behavior)
-**Boolean** `Default: true`.
+**Boolean** `Default: true`

+Please note this is now controlled in the `tasks` option.
+This will still be supported until version 0.6.0

 Whether grunt-contrib-uglify should be run on JS files as well as concat.
 Specifying false will only concat the src js that are found.
 Anything else will default to true, which will also uglify the js files.